 Bank Accounting Standards in Mexico: A Layman’s Guide to Changes 10 Years after the 1995 Bank Crisis

-Executive Summary — Mexico was the first emerging market compelled to reformulate the financial reporting of its banks as a result of a financial crisis.
+Overview — Mexico was the first emerging market compelled to reformulate the financial reporting of its banks as a result of a financial crisis.
 In the last decade, Mexico has undergone a process of internationalization of its banking industry.
 Today, more than 80 percent of the equity of Mexican banks belongs to internationally active bank corporations.
 This internationalization demands more transparent regulation, including standardized accounting rules and better disclosure of information.
 The case of Mexico can therefore serve as an example of the relevance of these changes, as well as of their scope and limitations.
 This paper attempts to clarify the nature and structure of the new accounting standards, and explains how they have affected financial statements and their interpretation.
 Key concepts include:

 - Mexican bank accounting standards enjoyed special treatment during most of the 20th century because banking was an industry protected from foreign competition in a relatively closed economy.